-Without an intervening lagoon to effectively buffer freswater runoff, pollution, and sedimentation, fringing reefs tend to particularly sensitive to these forms of human impact.
+Without an intervening lagoon to effectively buffer freshwater runoff, pollution, and sedimentation, fringing reefs tend to particularly sensitive to these forms of human impact.

-In is no surprise then that increasing human populations in coastal areas - and the accompanying increases in coastal development and intensive agriculture - have resulted in the decimation of fringing reefs throuout the world in recent years.
+In is no surprise then that increasing human populations in coastal areas - and the accompanying increases in coastal development and intensive agriculture - have resulted in the decimation of fringing reefs throughout the world in recent years.

 Barrier reefs are far less common than fringing reefs or atolls, although examples can be found in the tropical Atlantic as well as the Pacific.

 The 1200-mile long Great Barrier Reef off the NE coast of Australia is the world's largest example of this reef type.
 The GBR is not actually a single reef as the name implies, but rather a very large complex consisting of many reefs.

-The second largest Indo-Pacific barrier reef lies off New Caledonia's NE coast - it is some 400 miles long with a lagoon 1-8 miles wide.
-Another very large barrier reef extends for nearly 170 miles to the north of Fiji and Vanua Levu.
+The second largest IndoPacific barrier reef lies off New Caledonia's NE coast - it is some 400 miles long with a lagoon 1-8 miles wide.
+Another large barrier reef extends for nearly 170 miles to the north of Fiji and Vanua Levu.

-This reef type is even rarer in the Caribbean region, where only 2 true barrier reefs are found.
+This reef type is rare in the Caribbean region, where only 2 true barrier reefs are found.
 The largest of these runs off the coast of Belize, and the other off the north coast of the island of Providencia (east of Nicaragua).